Vesicoureteral Reflux

 919-684-6994

 Hearing that your child may have vesicoureteral reflux (VUR) can be frightening.
-It’s a complicated name for when urine flows in the wrong direction: from the bladder up the ureters and toward the kidneys, instead of down and out of the body.
-VUR is usually a birth defect that is most often found in children age two and younger, although it can occur in children of all ages.
+It’s a complicated name for when urine flows in the wrong direction.
+Normally urine flows from the kidneys, down to the ureters, and into the bladder in a one-way fashion.
+In children with vesicoureteral reflux, the urine can go backward from the bladder, up the ureters, and toward the kidneys.
+VUR is usually a birth defect that is most often found in children aged two and younger, although it can occur in children of all ages.
+VUR can occur in one or both kidneys.

-At Duke, our pediatric urology team take a step-by-step approach to make sure your child gets the right treatment with the least long-term impact.
+At Duke, our pediatric urology team takes a step-by-step approach to make sure your child gets the right treatment with the least long-term impact.

 Find a Vesicoureteral Reflux Doctor